 Riccardo De Santi

-ETH AI Center PhD student.
+ETH AI Center Ph.D. student.
 Exploration for Out-of-Distribution Discovery: from Theory to Molecules.

 Office: Caltech, ANB 328

-Pasadena, CA, USA
+Pasadena, California, USA

 Feel free to reach out if you wish to collaborate, exchange ideas, or seek thesis supervision.